MerlinZCC/ZooSeeker-Interactive-Zoo-Navigation-App/README.md

 ## Key Features Demonstrated

-- **Directions**: The app provides step-by-step directions to exhibits, including distance and time estimates.
+- **Directions**: The app provides step-by-step directions to exhibits based on the zoo's map, including distance and time estimates.
 - **Interactive Map**: Users can search for exhibits directly from the map interface, with dynamic markers indicating locations.
 - **Exhibit Information**: Detailed descriptions, conservation status, and availability times for each exhibit.
 - **Planning**: Users can create a customized plan by adding exhibits they wish to visit, ensuring they don't miss any highlights.